- Dentistry | BDS (5 Years), Full time

 MBBS and BDS as a first degree

 Year 5 and beyond: the NHS will pay the tuition fee (non income assessed).
-For your living costs you can get a £1000 NHS grant (non income assessed), and you can apply for an income assessed NHS Bursary for living costs (in 2014/15 this was up to £3159 for students living away from home).
+For your living costs you can get a £1000 NHS grant (non income assessed), and you can apply for an income assessed NHS Bursary for living costs (in 2017/18 this was up to £3191 for students living away from home plus extra weeks allowance at the London rate of £108 per week).

 You will also be able to apply to Student Finance England for a non income assessed reduced rate Maintenance Loan.
-You will not be eligible for a Queen Mary Bursary.
+In 2017/18 this is £2498 for final year students living away from home.
+You will not be eligible for a Queen Mary Bursary in your NHS funded year.

 Financial support for Home and EU students

-If you would like individual confidential advice about your eligibility for funding, planning your budget or any other financial or practical issue, please contact the Advice and Counselling Service at Queen Mary: www.welfare.qmul.ac.uk
+If you would like individual confidential advice about your eligibility for funding, planning your budget or any other financial or practical issue, please contact the Advice and Counselling Service at Queen Mary: welfare.qmul.ac.uk

 The John Abernethy (Barts) Scholarship

-The Advice and Counselling Service at Queen Mary offers detailed advice and guidance on all the aspects of student finance, and more.
-It also offers advice to international students about all the financial, practical and immigration related aspects of studying at Queen Mary.
+The Advice and Counselling Service at Queen Mary offers detailed advice and guidance on all aspects of student finance and more.
+It also offers advice to international students about all the financial, practical and immigration-related aspects of studying at Queen Mary.

 Contact the Advice and Counselling Service on: